 Arts Without Boundaries

-Meeting UN sustainability development goals: Goal 3 good health and well-being.
-Goal 4 quality education.
+UN sustainability development goals: Goal 3 good health and wellbeing.
+Goal four quality education.
 Goal 11 sustainable cities and communities.
 Goal 13 climate action.
-Goal 17. partnerships to achieve the goal.
+Goal17. partnerships to achieve the goal.

 The Vine Sensory Garden Sevenoaks Video

-We are delighted that we have been working with West Kent College on the Design Volunteer Project for 3 years now.
-Degree student Rachel, who is also a Soroptimist member, has made this wonderful stop motion video of the Vine Sensory Garden Sevenoaks showing the gardening work that we have undertaken in collaboration with Sevenoaks Town Council Open Spaces.
+We were delighted that we were working with West Kent College on the Design Volunteer Project for many years.
+During that period Degree student Rachel made this wonderful stop motion video of the Vine Sensory Garden Sevenoaks showing the gardening work that we have undertaken in collaboration with Sevenoaks Town Council Open Spaces.
 Please find the link below

 Loaves and Fishes – a local food bank

 We provide continuing support for Loaves and Fishes with regular donations of non-perishable foodstuffs and sanitary products for families within the Sevenoaks area.